dwslab/melt/README.md

 Found a bug?
 Don't hesitate to <a href="https://github.com/dwslab/melt/issues">open an issue</a>.

 ## User Guide
-All functionaly is documented in our <a href="https://dwslab.github.io/melt/">User Guide</a>.
+All functionality is documented in our <a href="https://dwslab.github.io/melt/">User Guide</a>.

 ## JavaDoc
 - [Latest Commit / Developer Version](https://dwslab.github.io/melt/javadoc_latest/index.html)